My house is a mess, I can’t remember where I put my sunglasses, but my mp3 collection is close to immaculate.

 This advice is not for the faint of heart, but trust me: It’s the best thing you can do for your mp3 collection.
 Go through every song and rate it one to five stars.
 This may take forever depending on the size of your collection.
 Some will be easy; for instance, you already know to give the Beatles’ “Yesterday” five stars; so go through your collection once and assign a rating to all songs you know.
 For most songs, though, you’re going to have to listen to them to assign a star rating.
 Here’s my criteria:

-Five stars – one of the greatest songs you’ve ever heard
+- Five stars – one of the greatest songs I’ve ever heard.

-Three stars – I could listen to it again, but I wouldn’t recommend it to a friend.
+- Three stars – I could listen to it again, and I might recommend it to a friend.

 Use the half-star rating if you’re not sure which group to put it in.
 (Yes, I have some songs that are one-half star.)